pretty-technical/MikadoSDKAndroid/README.md

 - `Mikado.instance.player`
 - `Mikado.instance.arcade`

+Tip:
-Every method used, except `initialize`, needs to be wrap in a Coroutine Scope.
+>Every method used, except **initialize**, needs to be wrap in a Coroutine Scope.
 For more information about Coroutine, check the external library section.

 ## Architecture
 The project is base on Clean Architecture, it includes the Use Case layer, Data layer and Domain Layer.
 Additionally, there is a Core layer where all the base implementations are.